Zuehlke/machines-code-people/articles/pragmatic-documentation.md

 ## Where is this documentation written?

-Final question: _where to publish the documentation?_ Answer: Where most users will first look.
+Final question: _where to publish the documentation?_ Answer: Where most readers will first look.
 Help to log on to the system should be located as a link on the Login page.
 Help for compiling and running an application can be a file (for example, RUNNING.md) in the root of your project.
 Help for certain